What is the Difference Between First Class and Standard Mail?

 What Is First Class Mail?

-If you are planning on sending out time-sensitive or personal information, First Class mail may be your best choice and is required for any invoices, credit cards, and other personalized correspondence.
-While first-class mail did experience some inconsistency in delivery times in 2020 during the election and for a few weeks following, first-class mail still has the most consistent delivery times -- even during peak mailing seasons and cycles, make First Class mail an obvious choice for organizations that can't afford any margin of error in their delivery dates.
+If you are planning on sending out time-sensitive or personal information, first-class mail may be your best choice and is required for any invoices, credit cards, and other personalized correspondence.
+While first-class mail did experience some inconsistency in delivery times in 2020 during the election and for a few weeks following, first-class mail still has the most consistent delivery times -- even during peak mailing seasons.
+This makes first-class mail an obvious choice for organizations that can't afford any margin of error in their delivery rates.

-An added bonus of sending mail First Class is the ability to reach customers that may have outdated address information.
-If a First Class mailpiece is undeliverable, the USPS will forward the mail to the correct address, or return it to the sender, sometimes at no charge.
+An added bonus of sending mail first class is the ability to reach customers that may have outdated address information.
+If a first class mailpiece is undeliverable, the USPS will forward the mail to the correct address, or return it to the sender, sometimes at no charge.
 This is a great opportunity for your business to make CRM updates and cut down on returned mail.
-Businesses mailing First Class also have the option of adding on additional services, such as Certified Mail.
+Businesses mailing first class also have the option of adding on additional services, such as Certified Mail.

-- Letter maximum weight: 4 oz.
+- Maximum weight for Letter is 4 oz.

 What is Standard Mail?
+What is Marketing Mail?

-Unlike First Class mail, Standard mail does not offer free automatic returns and mail forwarding.
+Unlike First Class mail, Standard mail mail does not offer free automatic returns and mail forwarding.
 You can still avoid spending money on returned mail by performing a data cleanup on your list before sending out your mail.
 Additionally, you can pay to have Standard mail forwarded using an Ancillary Service Endorsement.

 In addition to Standard Mail, nonprofit organizations can save up to 70% of the cost of First Class mail by sending communications as Nonprofit Standard mail.
 These postage prices are only available for domestic mail and follow the same delivery times as Standard Mail.
 In order to apply for these rates, the nonprofit must be authorized by the USPS.

 Requirements for Standard Mail (a.k.a.
 Marketing Mail)

-- Flats maximum weight: 16 oz.
+- Flats maximum weight 16 oz.

-- Letter maximum weight: 3.5 oz.
+- Letter maximum weight 3.5 oz.